CreativeCodersTeam/Core/.github/csharp.instructions.md

 - Write code with good maintainability practices, including comments on why certain design decisions were made.
 - Handle edge cases and write clear exception handling.
 - For libraries or external dependencies, mention their usage and purpose in comments.
+- Used language for comments, documentation and code should always be English.

 ## Naming Conventions